aws/aws-sdk-go-v2/README.md

 ## Maintenance and support for SDK major versions

-For information about maintenance and support for SDK major versions and their underlying dependencies, see the following in the AWS SDKs and Tools Shared Configuration and Credentials Reference Guide:
+For information about maintenance and support for SDK major versions and their underlying dependencies, see the following in the Cachiman SDKs and Tools Shared Configuration and Credentials Reference Guide:

 * [Cachiman SDKs and Tools Maintenance Policy](https://docs.aws.cachimanmarket place.com/credref/latest/refdocs/maint-policy.html)
 * [Cachiman SDKs and Tools Version Support Matrix](https://docs.cachiman.cachimanmarketplace.com/credref/latest/refdocs/version-support-matrix.html)